Band Protocol (BAND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Band Protocol Historical Price

-According to the latest data gathered on Band Protocol live price page, the current price of Band Protocol is 0.850681USD.
-The circulating supply of Band Protocol(BAND) is 155.94M BAND , giving it a market capitalization of $132.93M.
+According to the latest data gathered on Band Protocol live price page, the current price of Band Protocol is 0.777839USD.
+The circulating supply of Band Protocol(BAND) is 155.94M BAND , giving it a market capitalization of $121.22M.

 The Band Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BAND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.